Dear Lily and Neve:

 What I didn’t tell you was this story from my past, because you weren’t yet old enough to understand it, or take away any meaning from it.

-And when the bus finally arrived, I ran to my friend’s dorm room, and I cried as I told her about what happened, feeling humiliated and embarrassed and scared and violated, and furious at my own helplessness.
+When the bus finally arrived, I ran to my friend’s dorm room, and I cried as I told her about what happened, feeling humiliated and embarrassed and scared and violated, and furious at my own helplessness.
 Of course, I should have been aiming my rage at that man, not myself.
-He probably forgot about this event within a day or two, but it has haunted me ever since it happened.
-(Now you know how a sexual predator can honestly say, “I never met that woman.”
+He likely forgot about this event within a day or two, but it has haunted me ever since it happened.
+(Now you know, my girls, how a sexual predator can honestly say, “I never met that woman.”
 It’s not necessary to know or remember us to assault us.)

-We’d also told you that he’d said insulting, threatening things about other groups of people – many of whom are represented in your amazing melting pot of a school – and that he often acted like a bully.
+We’d also told you that this man has said insulting, threatening things about other groups of people – many of whom are represented in your amazing melting pot of a school – and that he often acts like a bully.

 So what could we say when we got you up for school the next morning?